Literal Types

 Example of literals:

-In the following example you can see a type alias union, O
+In the following example, you can see a union type alias.
+O consists of only the specified values, no other string is valid:

 type O = 'a' | 'b' | 'c';